-In 2022-23 ASM undertook three internal reviews and one follow up review covering the period of this governance statement:
+In 2023-24 ASM undertook two internal reviews and one follow up review covering the period of this governance statement:

-Budgetary Management and Financial Information Satisfactory Assurance Statutory and Landowner Responsibilities Satisfactory Assurance IT Systems Satisfactory Assurance

-• Follow Up Review (see below)
+- Financial Management (including Budgetary Management and Financial Information; and payroll and travel expenses) Satisfactory Assurance - IT and information security, including cyber security Satisfactory Assurance - Follow Up Review (see below)

-Follow up Review: Internal Audit completed a review of recommendations from previous reports.
-This review concluded that two out of three recommendations made in year had been fully implemented, with the remaining recommendation in relation to deactivation of IT systems following the resignation of an employee being noted as 'unable to test'.
-This recommendation will be carried forward for testing in 2023/24.

-The Internal Auditor's overall assurance rating for 2022-23 was 'Satisfactory'.
+Follow up Review: Internal Audit completed a review of an outstanding recommendation from the 2022-23 reporting period in relation to deactivation of IT systems following the resignation of an employee which they previously noted as 'unable to test'.
+It concluded that the recommendation had not been implemented in 2023-24 and will be carried forward for testing again in 2024-25.
+The Internal Auditor's overall assurance rating for 2023-24 was 'Satisfactory'.

-MLKDC is also subject to independent scrutiny from the NIAO, who Audit and Certify the Financial Statements.
-The NIAO is independent of Government and is tasked by the Assembly to hold Northern Ireland Departments and their Agencies to account for their use of public money.
+MLKDC is also subject to independent scrutiny from the NIAO, who audit and certify the Financial Statements.
+The NIAO is independent of Government and is tasked by the NI Assembly to hold Northern Ireland Departments and their Agencies to account for their use of public money.
 The Comptroller and Auditor General works closely with the Assembly's Public Accounts Committee which can require Accounting Officers and senior officials to account for their actions in relation to the management of public funds.